carrotIndustries/pluto-fw/README.md

+Pluto will be at the 33C3, for more info check the [wiki page](https://events.ccc.de/congress/2016/wiki/Projects:Pluto).

 Pluto is a programmable digital watch that re-uses case and LCD panel of the Casio® F-91W.
 This is the software repo, for the hardware side of things and a more information, see the